nasa/DdsJs/README.md

 ## Generating Native Code From IDL

-The `dds-js-devkit` package brings with it a compiler, called `ddsjs-idl`, that can produce C++ code based on IDL definitions.
+The `dds-js` package brings with it a compiler, called `dds-js-idl`, that can produce C++ code based on IDL definitions.
 After installation in the target NPM project, the compiler may be invoked as follows:

-    npx ddsjs-idl --help
+    npx dds-js-idl --help

 Which results in the following help content, describing how the compiler may be invoked.

 ```
-ddsjs-idl [processing flags...]
+dds-js-idl [processing flags...]
 IDL source file

 Positionals:
   input-file  Path to the IDL file to process                           [string]